Vision, Mission and Values

 Distinguished programs and faculty.

-Portland State professors are prized for their knowledge, research, achievements, and, ability to engage students.
+Portland State professors are prized for their knowledge, research and service.
 Faculty come to Portland State from colleges and universities around the world.
-Though diverse in culture, background, language, and ethnicity, they come to Portland unified in their commitment to be part of the University’s exceptional approach to learning, engagement, and research.
+Though diverse in culture, background, language, and ethnicity, they come to Portland unified in their commitment to the University’s exceptional approach to learning and engagement.

 Portland: The community is our campus.

-Portland State University’s prized location in the middle of a major city guarantees students are always within easy reach of something exciting.
-Parks, museums, cafes, theaters, shopping, acclaimed restaurants, and professional sports are all close by.
+Portland State University’s prized location in the middle of a major city guarantees students are always steps from excitement and action.
+Parks, museums, cafes, theaters, shopping, acclaimed restaurants, and professional sports are all close.

-Since its establishment in 1946 to meet the educational needs of GIs home from World War II battlefields, Portland State found its first home in Vanport, a former federal housing project along the Columbia River.
-The campus moved to Lincoln Hall in Portland’s South Park Blocks in 1952 and now encompasses 50 city blocks, yet still retains a park-like beauty within its urban setting.
+Established in 1946 to meet the educational needs of GIs home from World War II battlefields, Portland State found its first home in Vanport, a former federal housing project along the Columbia River.
+The campus moved to Lincoln Hall in Portland’s South Park Blocks in 1952 and now encompasses 50 city blocks, retaining a park-like beauty within its urban setting.

-The Park Blocks, a natural gathering area for students and faculty, provide a place to talk or study.
-East of the Park Blocks, PSU’s Urban Center stands at the busiest public transportation hub in the city.
+Students and faculty often gather in the Park Blocks to talk or study.
+PSU’s Urban Center stands at the busiest public transportation hub in the city.
 It’s the only location in the city where TriMet’s bus system, Portland Streetcar, and MAX light rail line come together.
-Bicycling to campus is not considered an alternative transportation method, but a main way students get to campus.
+Thousands of students get to campus under their own power, commuting by foot or bicycle along Portland’s pedestrian and bike-friendly streets.

 Sustainability: It's what we do.

 In 2016 Sierra magazine ranked PSU 14th in the nation, and first in Oregon, for its commitment to sustainability.
-The official publication of Sierra Club, Sierra commended PSU for its innovative strategies for reducing wasted, conserving resources, and advancing environmental research.
+Sierra commended PSU for its innovative strategies for reducing waste, conserving resources, and advancing environmental research.

-At Portland State University, students have the opportunity to take sustainability lessons beyond the classroom, engaging directly with the community to solve real-world problems and achieve new levels of sustainability at the local and regional levels.
-Portland State strives to harness the strengths of the university—with new ideas, innovative partnerships, and rigorous academic programs—moving closer to solving the environmental, social, and economic problems of our time.
+Portland State students can take sustainability lessons beyond the classroom, engaging directly with the community and businesses to solve real-world problems and achieve further sustainability at the local and regional levels.
+Portland State strives to harness the strengths of the university to move closer to solving the environmental, social, and economic problems of our time.

-Working with like-minded businesses, individuals, and organizations, faculty and students are performing valuable research and developing solutions to address issues related to climate change, public health, urbanization, and much more.
-With sustainability as a campus-wide learning outcome, students in departments across campus consider issues that integrate economic, social, and environmental viewpoints.
+Faculty and students are performing valuable research and developing solutions to address issues related to homelessness, climate change, public health, and urbanization.
+Students in departments across campus consider issues that integrate economic, social, and environmental viewpoints.
 Armed with this knowledge and experience, they will join a generation of leaders building a more equitable, livable, resilient world.

 The Founding of Portland State University